Markj89/Markj89/README.md

 I work with Design Systems and building pages in React and TypeScript.

 Currently:
-- I am working at Curo Financial
+- I am working at Fitch Ratings
 - I'm currently learning Python
 - I mostly work in JavaScript/TypeScript
 - 📫 How to reach me: